U.N. urges Israeli restraint in hunt for teens, warns of violence

 “The rising death toll as a result of Israeli security operations in the West Bank is alarming,” he told the Security Council during a monthly meeting on the Middle East.

-The crisis has aggravated tensions in the West Bank which, along with East Jerusalem and the Hamas-controlled Gaza Strip, the Palestinians want as part of a future state.
+The crisis has aggravated tensions in the West Bank which, along with East Jerusalem and the Hamas-controlled Gaza Strip, the Palestinians want in a future state.

 After his public briefing, Feltman spoke to the council behind closed doors.
 He warned the 15-nation body there could be a new Palestinian intifada, or uprising, against Israel.

-“The situation on the ground is very bad,” Feltman was quoted as saying by a council diplomat in the room, who spoke to Reuters on condition of anonymity.
+“The situation on the ground is very bad,” Feltman was quoted as saying by a council diplomat in the room.
 “I fear we might get to the point of a third intifada.”

 Other diplomats confirmed Feltman’s closed-door warning.

 Council members also attempted to agree on a statement to the press to condemn the alleged kidnapping of the Israelis.
 Russia’s U.N.
-Ambassador Vitaly Churkin presented a draft statement but diplomats present at the meeting said both Jordan and the United States proposed amendments.
+Ambassador Vitaly Churkin presented a draft statement but diplomats present at the meeting said both Jordan and the United States were dissatisfied and proposed amendments.

 It soon became clear, diplomats said, that the U.S. and Jordanian delegations would be unable to agree on a mutually acceptable statement to the media.
 Washington, Israel’s traditional protector on the council, wanted no condemnation of Israel while Jordan demanded a tough rebuke of the Jewish state.